 Pamplona, Running of the Bulls

-A brother shares his story attending San Fermin Festival, “Running of the Bulls”, in an otherwise sleepy town of Pamplona, just a short train ride from Madrid and a longer one for some adventurous souls … More
+A brother shares his story attending San Fermin Festival, “Running of the Bulls”, in an otherwise sleepy town of Pamplona, just a short train ride from Madrid and a longer one for adventurous souls … More